RaelNW/NoteTaker/README.md

 This is an application that can be used to create notes

+## User Story

+AS A small business owner
+I WANT to be able to write and save notes
+SO THAT I can organize my thoughts and keep track of tasks I need to complete

+## Acceptance Criteria

 GIVEN a note-taking application
 WHEN I open the Note Taker
 THEN I am presented with a landing page with a link to a notes page